-Our kinks are, as the saying goes, okay - but they are not untouchable, they shouldn’t go unexamined and they cannot merely be given a free pass.
-Examining the origins of our kinks makes us more aware of our own psychological makeups and helps us to be better critical thinkers, and those are both things we’re all going to need if we want to be a force for good in society.
-This sort of comprehension arms us with the tools necessary not only to understand our life choices, but also to defend them against those who may take them from us
+Our kinks are, as the saying goes, okay - but they are not untouchable, they shouldn’t go unexamined, and they cannot merely be given a free pass.
+Examining the origins of our kinks makes us more aware of our own psychological makeups and helps us to be better critical thinkers.
+This sort of understanding arms us with the tools necessary not only to understand our life choices but also to defend them against those who may take them from us.

-- For a lot of people, kinks and fetishes seem to come from a place of personal taboo.
-This is particularly true of homophobia play, race play and Nazi scenes - all of which are surprisingly common amongst gay men, people of colour and kink practitioners of Jewish descent respectively.
-On a more personal level, I’m pretty convinced that many of my kinks exist not despite my feminism but because of it - because there’s something deep, dark and psychologically exciting about taboo.
+For a lot of people, kinks and fetishes seem to come from a place of personal taboo.
+This is particularly true of homophobia play, race play and Nazi scenes.
+All of these role plays are surprisingly common amongst gay men, people of colour and kink practitioners of Jewish descent respectively.

-- It is entirely possible that this is also about reclamation, about dragging something hidden out into the light where it’s less terrifying.
+It is entirely possible that this is also about reclamation, about dragging something hidden out into the light where it’s less terrifying.
 “Fear of a name increases fear of the thing itself”, as Harry Potter is fond of saying, and the same may well be true of slurs and subjugation.
-When we as women and as feminists submit to something that is undoubtedly male authority, we are doing so entirely on our own terms - a luxury we do not usually have.
+When we as women and as feminists submit to something that is undoubtedly male authority, we are doing so entirely on our own terms.
+This is a luxury we do not usually have.

-- Society is, effectively, brainwashing.
-There’s a good chance that we like a lot of these things simply because they’re what we know - because our sexualities are an amped-up, high-octane version of the rest of our worlds and lives.
+Society is, effectively, brainwashing.
+There’s a good chance that we like a lot of these things simply because they’re what we know.
+That is to say, our sexualities are an amped-up, high-octane version of the rest of our worlds and lives.
 This might be the most troubling of the potential explanations, in a “the patriarchal enforcement is coming from INSIDE THE HOUSE!” kind of a way.

 Humans, however liberated and unusual, have a strong tendency to behave in the ways that they are expected to behave.
-There seems a sort of grim inevitability to the fact that the maledom/femsub dynamic is so prevalent: well, of course it is, because...because...because that’s how the world works.
+There seems a sort of grim inevitability to the fact that the maledom/femsub dynamic is so prevalent.
+Of course, it is, because that’s how the world works.
 I think it’s as important for feminism for us to think about this more as it is for our own communities and introspective tendencies.